pallosp/math-in-markdown-test/README.md

 `$$\frac{x+1}{2}$$` (no blank line before expression)
 $$\frac{x+1}{2}$$

-**Conclusion**: Works in VSCode.
-GitHub requires a blank line before the equation. npmjs.com doesn't support such equations at all.
+**Conclusion**: Works in VS Code.
+On GitHub, a blank line is required before the equation.
+Not supported on npmjs.

 ## Math block (<code>```math</code>)